-The scientists are now able to enable the polarization control of a continuous light wave which is oscillating in one plane into a wave which oscillate in a circular way – which resembles the shape of a corkscrew.
-They achieve this effect by sending infrared laser light into a two-meter-long glass fiber made of silica.
-At both ends there are special mirrors, which reflect more than 99 percent of the light and are made of thin layers of tantalum pentoxide and silicon dioxide.
+Scientists can now control the polarization of a continuous light wave oscillating in one plane into a wave oscillating in a circular pattern resembling the shape of a corkscrew.
+They achieve this effect by directing infrared laser light into a two-meter-long silica glass fiber.
+Special mirrors at both ends reflect more than 99 percent of the light and are made of thin layers of tantalum pentoxide and silicon dioxide.

-The light in the fiber is trapped between these nearly perfect mirrors and starts to change its behavior: above a certain threshold of optical power the polarization control changes and the light polarization moves either clock- or anti-clockwise forward.
-The researchers could control the direction by changing the power of the light.
+The light in the fiber becomes trapped between these nearly perfect mirrors and begins to change its behavior: above a certain threshold of optical power, the polarization control changes, and the light polarization moves forward either clockwise or anticlockwise.
+The researchers could control the direction by varying the brightness of the light.

 Related Content: Quantum Information Processors – Photonic Chip